video-dev/hls.js/docs/API.md

 - `sessionId`: The CMCD session id.
 One will be automatically generated if none is provided.
 - `contentId`: The CMCD content id.
 - `useHeaders`: Send CMCD data in request headers instead of as query args.
 Defaults to `false`.
+- `includeKeys`: An optional array of CMCD keys.
+When present, only these CMCD fields will be included with each each request.

 ## Video Binding/Unbinding API